HydroponicAdvice.comUpdated May 2026

 British tap water typically runs pH 7.0-8.0 straight from the tap.
 Regional variation exists - check your water company's data if curious, or just test your tap water directly.

 Hard water areas have more dissolved minerals, particularly calcium and magnesium.
-This provides some nutrients but can make pH adjustment more challenging - hard water resists pH changes.
+This adds some nutrients but can make pH adjustment more challenging - hard water resists pH changes.

 Soft water areas are generally easier to adjust.
 Less buffering means pH moves more readily.